Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Clear broths and chicken soups

-In a clear broth, acid should be used with restraint.
-Too much can make the broth taste thin or aggressive.
-But a few drops of lemon juice or a small splash of vinegar can bring out the character of celery, onion, carrot, and chicken.
-The effect is subtle but important.
-The broth tastes less like boiled ingredients and more like a composed dish.
+A few drops of lemon juice or a tiny splash of vinegar can bring out the sweetness of onions, the earthiness of carrots, the freshness of celery, and the savoriness of chicken.
+The soup tastes less like boiled ingredients and more like a carefully composed dish.

 Bean soups and lentils